-Château d'Audrieu (1 night): Set amid exquisite gardens, a grand 18th-century estate enhanced by Michelin-starred cuisine and period furnishings.
+Château d'Audrieu (1 night): Set amid exquisite gardens, a grand 18th-century estate with period furnishings.
 A Relais & Châteaux member. (pool)

-Grand Hôtel Barrière (2 nights): This hotel, built in 1859, welcomes you with warm inviting décor and mesmerizing coastal views.
-A Leading Small Hotels of the World member. (pool, spa)
+Grand Hôtel Barrière (2 nights): This hotel, built in 1859, welcomes you with warm décor and mesmerizing coastal views. (pool, spa)

 Every Backroads trip is designed to appeal to a wide variety of